-The havoc wrought by Ætna along the east coast of Sicily is manifest from Taormina to Catania.
-Here, at Trezza, volcanic tufa is scattered in all directions; the ground is a bed of cinders, and from the narrow, scoria-scorched beach where I stood, waving farewell to my friends and the good yacht, huge blocks of black lava jut far out into the sea, lending an aspect of rugged desolation to the scene.
-But beauty lingers in the lap of ruin, and decks with wild flowers, aglow with every colour, the hillside that fronts the dawn.
+and the dainty daughter of the deep pursued their tender idyl on the strand, the ground is a bed of cinders, and from the narrow, scoriæ-scorched beach where I stood, waving farewell to my friends and the good yacht, huge blocks of black lava jut far out into the sea, lending an aspect of rugged desolation to the scene.
+But the hillside that fronts the dawn is clothed with verdure and gay with colour, the volcanic and calcareous rocks having gradually become disintegrated and decomposed and a medium of fertilization.
 "Laurel, and cypress tall, and ivy dun, And vines of sumptuous fruitage, all are there: And a cold spring that pine-clad Ætna flings Down from the white snow's midst, a draught for gods."
-1 A carriage was not readily obtainable, so I climbed the road that leads from the hamlet of Trezza to Aci Reale; an unsightly road, for, gray, dusty, and uneven, it runs mostly between high walls built of dreariest lava, the more annoying as one knows they hide from view all that is grateful to the northern eye: e.g., vineyards of trellised and hanging vines and orchards, where the orange, the lemon, the pomegranate, and the mulberry vie in luxuriance 1 "Theocritus."
-Translated into English verse by C. S. Calverley.
-Idyll XI.
+1 [&]quot;" Theocritus."
+Idyl XI.